noguntuberu/simple-node-imap/readme.md

 ## Credit

-A special shoutout to [Chirag](https://github.com/chirag04) for creating mail-listener2 qhich I extended further.
+A special shoutout to [Chirag](https://github.com/chirag04) for creating mail-listener2 and this README which I extended/edited.